ronnievormelker/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to striving for clean, maintainable code that's easy to understand and extend.
 It emphasizes the importance of writing straightforward algorithms, using clear abstractions, and avoiding unnecessary complexity.
 Remember, a program is not only used to instruct computers but also to communicate with other developers.
 Thus, keeping your code simple can lead to more robust, efficient, and bug-free applications."

+# 2024-02-13
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote, often attributed to computer scientist Donald Knuth, reminds programmers that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It emphasizes the importance of writing clear, readable, and correct code first, and only optimizing when profiling indicates a specific need for improvement.
+This principle encourages developers to focus on good design and problem-solving over speculative performance enhancements.